ChristofSchwarz/qs_on_Kubernetes/jwttokens/readme.md

 # Impersonating into QSEoK using JWT

+### Warning
+This is tested on Qlik Sense Enterprise on Kubernetes Versions June 2019 and Sept 2019, there is no guarantee that this continues to work like that.
+It is an undocumented feature.

 ### Installing
 Download this folder (node.js, package.json, priv_, pub_key.txt, pub_key.txt).
 You need npm and node (NodeJs).
 To install the dependencies, run from the same folder ...
 ```